goblinfactory/iconsole/README.md

 As used by [`Goblinfactory.Konsole`](https://github.com/goblinfactory/konsole). (https://github.com/goblinfactory/konsole) The home of `ProgressBar`, `Window`, `Form` and `Drawing`.

-If you have any questions about how to use this package, please join the discussion on our gitter group at : https://gitter.im/goblinfactory-konsole/community
+The hope for this project is that it will enable interoperability between open source console library and app developers.
+If you have any questions about how to use this package, please join the discussion on our gitter group at : https://gitter.im/goblinfactory-konsole/community or contact me directly.

 ## But I can write my own System.Console wrapper, it will be done in less than 40 lines?